CGamesPlay/RimModelled/README.md

 RimModelled is open source software licensed under the MIT license.
 Contributions from the RimWorld community are welcomed, and all contributors are expected to follow the guidelines set forth in the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

+## FAQ

+### How does this compare to Fluffy Mod Manager?

+You can freely use both alongside each other, and they won't conflict (just make sure to reload RimModelled after quitting RimWorld).
+RimModelled provides a variety of features that aren't in Fluffy Mod Manager, such as folders and notes.
+RimModelled also exists outside of RimWorld, so you can edit your mod list without waiting for RimWorld to boot up.
+This is especially useful when combined with the "import mods from save" feature when you are switching between colonies.
+RimModelled does not have the cross-promotion features, nor the deeper workshop integration that Fluffy Mod Manager has.
+RimModelled does not have colored mod lists.